 Deep experience in the art of technical persuasion.
 We honed our skills for persuasively presenting the technical and legal issues that pervade post-grant proceedings through years of successfully handling reexams, winning patent litigations, and excelling in interferences.
 And, when post-grant proceedings entail changing the claims of a patent, our years of experience procuring patents for our clients comes into play, enabling us to guide clients through the choices of whether and how to amend a patent.
 As an IP specialty firm, we have built an infrastructure to support maneuvering within the rigid timelines and rules for responding to USPTO actions and submitting evidence.

 Ahead of the curve in highly specialized proceedings.

-- First-ever pre-institution deposition of non-declarant: While we were defending four of our client EMC Corporation’s patents in IPRs, the PTAB granted us a pre-institution deposition of the petitioner’s CEO on the question of whether the petitions properly named all real parties in interest.
+- First-ever pre-institution deposition of non-declarant: While defending four of EMC Corporation’s patents in IPRs, the PTAB granted us a pre-institution deposition of the petitioner’s CEO on the question of whether the petitions properly named all real parties in interest.
 The PTAB had never previously granted a pre-institution deposition of a non-declarant.
 The deposition testimony proved useful in persuading the PTAB that the petitions failed to identify all real parties in interest, resulting in the PTAB denying institution on all four petitions.
 (IPR2014-01295, IPR2014-01254, IPR2014-01329, IPR2014-01332)